 Which countries are about to sign on to the ECT and who is pushing for the treaty’s expansion?

 Many countries across the world are about to join the ECT,

 threatening to bind them into corporate-friendly energy policies.
-Jordan, Yemen, Burundi, and Mauritania are most advanced in the accession process (ratifying the ECT internally).
-Next in line is Pakistan (where investment arbitration is controversial, but which has already been invited to accede to the ECT), followed by a number of countries in different stages of preparing their accession reports (Serbia, Morocco, Swaziland – renamed eSwatini in April 2018 –, Chad, Bangladesh, Cambodia, Colombia, Niger, Gambia, Uganda, Nigeria, and Guatemala).
+Burundi, Eswatini (former Swaziland) and Mauritania are most advanced in the accession process (ratifying the ECT internally).
+Next in line is Pakistan (where investment arbitration is controversial, but which has already been invited to accede to the ECT), followed by a number of countries in different stages of preparing their accession reports (Benin, Serbia, Morocco, Chad, China, Bangladesh, Cambodia, Niger, Gambia, Uganda, Nigeria, Panama and Senegal).
 Many more countries have signed the non-binding International Energy Charter political declaration, which is considered the first step towards accession to the legally binding Energy Charter Treaty.